Population (2010)

 Some of Venice’s isolation ended in 1938 when a viaduct was built over some of those railroad tracks, eliminating the need for people and cars to cross nine separate tracks.
 The Terminal Railroad Association paid for the viaduct after years of lobbying from local officials.

 From the looks of things, those local officials didn’t turn over very often.
 Dr. John E. Lee, Sr. was first elected mayor in 1911 and served until 1915.
 In 1917, he was elected again and was still mayor when he died on December 8, 1944.
-Like father, like son, so the saying goes, and it so went for the Lee.
+Like father, like son, so the saying goes, and it so went for the Lees.
 The long-time mayor’s son, Dr. John E. Lee, Jr., won election in his own right in 1957 and served as mayor until his death on November 30, 1973.
 That least prepossessing town had outsized political influence, however, especially in Democratic politics.
 John Kennedy made a campaign stop in Venice during the 1960 campaign, and other national Democratic politicians stopped by Venice to motivate voters.

 Even though Venice was a small community, it was divided into north and south by railroad tracks.
 North Venice was part of the Madison school district and had a Madison address, but it got fire and police protection from Venice.
 The Lee Wright housing project was built on the west side of north Venice; all of the residents were African American, but the rest of north Venice, which also bordered the African American neighborhoods of West Madison, was exclusively white.
 North Venice began to integrate in the late 1950s, while south Venice was exclusively white until the early 1970s.

-Venice established two high schools in 1917, one (Venice High School) for white students and another (Lincoln High School) for black students.
+Venice established two high schools in 1917, one (Venice High School) for White students and another (Lincoln High School) for Black students.
 Venice slowly desegregated its schools, integrating one grade each year beginning with the 1963-64 school year.
 Both high schools had some success in basketball before integration (each won a few district titles), but after integration, the school did very well for a while, winning two state championships.
 The city, though, couldn’t afford to keep Venice High School open as people moved away and enrollment dropped; it closed in 2004.

 Only recently did the federal government disclose that a whole bunch of uranium was processed in the St. Louis area from the early days of nuclear weapon development.
 One of the processing facilities was the Dow Chemical plant on the Madison/Venice border.
 From 1957 to 1961, the plant processed uranium for Mallinckrodt on behalf of the US Atomic Energy Commission.
-The same factory had built tanks during World War II; Dow purchased it from the government after the war.
+The same factory built tanks during World War II.
+Dow purchased it from the government after the war.

 The plant produced more waste than it could burn, so the company buried tons of radioactive sludge in fields near the plant and surrounding neighborhoods.
-They also dumped as much as 50 pounds of radioactive sludge a month directly into the sewer.
-Beginning in 1989, Dow and Consolidated Aluminum (Conalco , the building’s owner at that time), quietly cleaned up the site.
+They also dumped as much as 50 pounds of radioactive sludge a month directly into the sewers.
+Beginning in 1989, Dow and Consolidated Aluminum (Conalco, the building’s owner at that time), quietly cleaned up the site.
 In three years, they dug up 105,000 tons of soil contaminated with radioactive thorium and shipped it by rail to a radioactive waste facility in Utah.
 Many people who live near that old processing facility believe they were exposed to radiation.

 Venice today has lost most of its industrial base (it never had much retail) and nearly three-quarters of its population.
 The city today is overwhelmingly African American, with nearly 40% of the population living below the poverty line.